andreaibt21/React-Route-App/README.md

-# In this projec I learned the following:
+# In this project I learned the following:

 Configuring Routes\
 Navigating with Link\